nebari-dev/nebari/docs/source/admin_guide/backup.md

 > QHub v0.4: If restoring your NFS as part of the upgrade you must also run some extra commands, immediately after extracting from the tar file.
 >
 > Because previous versions contained the `shared` folder within `home`, but they are now both at the same level, you must run:
-> ```
+> ```shell
 > cd /data
 > cp -r home/shared/* shared/
 > rm -rf home/shared/
 > ```
 > And then:
-> ```
+> ```shell
 > chown -R 1000:100 /data/home/*
 > chown -R 1000:100 /data/shared/*
 > ```
 > This is because all users have the same uid in QHub v0.4 onward.
 >

 ### Google cloud provider

-To use the Google Cloud provider, install [gsutil](https://cloud.google.com/storage/docs/gsutil_install).
-The instructions are same as the preceding steps.
+To use the Google Cloud provider, install the [gsutil](https://cloud.google.com/storage/docs/gsutil_install) CLI.
+The instructions are the same as the preceding steps.
 Additionally, use these commands for copy/download of the backup:

 ```shell
 cd /data